Alor Island: Geography

+Administration

+Alor Island comprises twelve of the eighteen districts of the Alor Regency, as follows, with the official estimates as at mid 2023.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 107 rural desa (villages) and 16 urban kelurahan (subdistricts), and its post code.

+Notes: (a) includes just the northern part of Pantar Island. (b) includes the kelurahan of Kabir. (c) includes offshore islands of Pulau Kura and uninhabited Batang and Lapang. (d) includes offshore Pulau Treweng. (e) includes offshore islands of Pulau Kangge and uninhabited Kambing, Rusa and Tikus. (f) including the kelurahan of Moru. (g) the 2010 population of the new Abad Selatan District is included with the figure for Alor Barat Daya District, from which it was subsequently split off in 2020. (h) including the kelurahan of Kelaisi Timur. (i) including the kelurahan of Kolana Utara. (j) including the town of Kalabahi, and neighbouring rural desa on both sides of Mutiara Bay, plus uninhabited Pulau Kapas. (k) comprises 10 kelurahan (Kalabahi Barat, Kalabahi Kota, Kalabahi Tengah, Kalabahi Timur, Binongko, Nusa Kenari, Welai Barat, Welai Timur, Mutiara and Wetabua) and 6 desa. (l) includes the uninhabited offshore islands of Sika and Nub. (m) includes the kelurahan of Kabola. (n) apart from villages of Alila Timur and Lawahing (which have a postcode of 85851). (p) includes the offshore islands of Pulau Kepa, Pulau Buaya and uninhabited Pulau Ternate. (q) includes the kelurahan of Adang.

 Economy

 The island's infrastructure is only weakly built.
 The inhabitants practice mainly subsistence agriculture.
 In the villages, vanilla, tamarind, almonds (Canarium) and other nuts are cultivated.
 In the forests sandalwood is cut down for trade.

 The latest geological explorations have discovered valuable resources such as gypsum, kaolin, petroleum, natural gas, tin, gold, and diamonds.
 Alor's snorkelling and diving may promise an increase in tourism in the future.
 Alor hosts some of the most healthy and diverse corals in Indonesia and has areas of black volcanic sand for specialized scuba diving interests.

 Religion

-211,872 people lived on Alor and Pantar in 2020.
+211,872 people lived on Alor and Pantar in 2020, of whom 163,377 were on Alor itself; the official estimate as at mid 2023 was 171,275.
 68.46% were Protestants, 25.65% Muslims and 3.04% Roman Catholics (in a few villages).
 Animistic rites and traditions are still strongly practiced.